arjunmehta/multiview/README.md

 ```

 ### CLI Usage Example
 The CLI tool can spawn multiple processes and will separate their outputs into columns.
-Just execute the cli command `multiview` and place each sub-command into their own square brackets `[]`.
+Just execute the cli command `multiview` and place each sub-command into its own square brackets `[]`.

 The following example will spawn 3 processes, and exit automatically, 4 seconds after the last process exits: